Rick-T137/VIC-BBS/README.md

 - BULLETINS : Listing of available bulletins on the system (numbered 1 to 255)
 - SETMENU : Help Menu for the User Settings area
 - SYSHELP : Help page for using the system

+## Real VIC-20 vs VICE: Differences
+The way the BBS answers calls is very simple.
+The "modem" is programmed to answer after one ring (ats0=1) and all the BBS does is monitor the user port (address 37136) for a carrier tone.
+On a physical VIC-20, that shows up on bit #4 (ie: AND 8 in BASIC or AND #$08 in ML) whereas in VICE it shows up on bit #5 (ie: AND 16 in BASIC or AND #$10 in ML).
+Here are the spots in the code is it referenced:
+- BBS.ML : at address $0550 and $0552, there is AND #$08 and CMP #$08.
+That works for the physical VIC.
+In VICE that is changed to AND #$10 and CMP #$10.
+- BBS : line 115 is doing and8 for a real VIC and and16 for VICE
+Otherwise, the two images are the same.